Welcome to Title I

 What does it mean to be a Title I school?

 Title I is the nation's largest federal assistance program for schools.
 The goal is to enable schools to provide opportunities for children to aquire the knowledge and skills contained in the challenging state standards and to meet the challenging state performance standards developed for all children.
 Schools that have at least 40% of their student population receiving free/reduced meals are classified as "School-Wide" Title I Schools.
-RES is one of 10 School-Wide Title I elementary schools in Dorchester Two.
 Since we are "School-Wide" our Title Funds can be used to help all of our students, not just those receiving free/reduced meals.
 At William Reeves Elementary, we have a title one plan that provides additional literacy teachers and math teachers, programs that supplement the core instruction, professional development for teachers and additional resources that support ELA and math instruction.

 RES Title I GoalsAt Reeves we strive to accomplish our Title I goals by: